home-assistant/home-assistant.io/source/_integrations/ezviz.markdown

 This option determines the duration Home Assistant waits for data from the EZVIZ API before giving up.
 This timeout is specified in seconds.
 If the API response takes longer than the specified timeout, Home Assistant will stop waiting and assume the request has failed.
 Adjust this value according to your network conditions and the responsiveness of the EZVIZ API.
 A higher timeout may be necessary for slower connections.

-Example: If you set the "Request Timeout" to 30 seconds (Default option), Home Assistant will wait up to 30 seconds for a response from the EZVIZ API before timing out.
+Example: If you set the **Request Timeout** to 30 seconds (default option), Home Assistant will wait up to 30 seconds for a response from the EZVIZ API before timing out.

-Please note, this only works on the main EZVIZ cloud entity.
+Please note this only works on the main EZVIZ cloud entity.

 `Arguments passed to ffmpeg for cameras`: